DiogoRibeiro7/genSurvPy/README.md

 [ci-link]: https://github.com/DiogoRibeiro7/genSurvPy/actions/workflows/ci.yml
 [py-badge]: https://img.shields.io/pypi/pyversions/gen_surv

-**gen_surv** is a Python library for simulating survival data under a wide range of statistical models.
+**gen_surv** is a Python library for simulating survival data and producing visualizations under a wide range of statistical models.
 Inspired by the R package [genSurv](https://cran.r-project.org/package=genSurv), it offers a unified interface for generating realistic datasets for research, teaching and benchmarking.

 ---